A Tale of Africa: Release

-The film premiered in the United States in 1981 when it aired on the Showtime network.
+The film premiered in the United States in 1981 on the Showtime network.

 Reception

 Variety wrote, "This may be the slowest moving picture this side of a Cezanne still life ...
-Director Susumu Hani, not unexpectedly for an urbanite plopped down in the middle of what appears to be a game preserve, demonstrates an obsessive fascination with wild animals, inserting at every conceivable opportunity shots of gazelles leaping, hyenas lughing, monkeys playing tricks, all of which not only serve to break the already stately pace of the story, but to stretch this paper-thin tale to an almost unbearable length.
+Director Susumu Hani, not unexpectedly for an urbanite plopped down in the middle of what appears to be a game preserve, demonstrates an obsessive fascination with wild animals, inserting at every conceivable opportunity shots of gazelles leaping, hyenas laughing, monkeys playing tricks, all of which not only serve to break the already stately pace of the story, but to stretch this paper-thin tale to an almost unbearable length.
 Further, the dearth of dialog doesn't do much to advance the plot. ...
 With the marginal exception of Stewart's performance, emoting by human actors is regularly topped by their dumb counterparts.
 Particularly hard to take is Kathy, who, in her screen debut, speaks in that unformed, little girl voice peculiar to models who aspire to become actresses.
-Worst, however, is Eleanora Vallone, an actress capable of the most outlandish inflections, who plays the fiancee."
+Worst, however, is Eleanora Vallone, an actress capable of the most outlandish inflections, who plays the fiancée."

 David Parkinson of the Radio Times awarded the film two stars out of five, writing, "Noted for introducing cinéma vérité realism into his fictional features, Susumu Hani spent much of the 1970s making wildlife documentaries for Japanese television.
 So it wasn't too much of a stretch for him to combine both preoccupations in this mediocre melodrama, which looks superb (thanks to cinematographer/co-director Simon Trevor) but makes few emotional or intellectual demands.
 In what proved to be his final big-screen appearance, James Stewart is wasted as the owner of an African animal sanctuary whose peaceful idyll is disrupted when pilot Philip Sayer crash-lands in the jungle and promptly falls in love with Stewart's granddaughter."

 Leonard Maltin gave the film a "BOMB" rating, writing, "Even old Jimmy is boring."